hpc-carpentry/hpc-carpentry.github.io/_posts/2019/07/2019-07-08-genomics-relaunch.md

 ---
 layout: page
-authors: ["Erin Becker", "Francois Michonneau"]
+authors: ["Erin Becker", "François Michonneau"]
 teaser: "What goes into a major lesson update?"
 title: "22 Months in the Making: New Genomics Curriculum Release"
 date: 2019-07-08